Victorian Railways Z type carriage: ACZ 1st Class & Conductor cars

 Following the introduction of the New Deal from 1981, the Z fleet carriages were modified and upgraded to suit the new timetable requirements.
 The fleet was mixed with the S type carriage group, and the cars were formed into three, four or five carriage sets for long-distance running.
 Each set used an ACZ car at what would be the southern/eastern end at Spencer Street Station, in lieu of the earlier practice of vans both ends or shifting the independent guard's van to the opposite end of the train at the end of each run.
 This allowed much faster turnarounds at termini.
 Initially, eight ACZ cars were converted from 1AZ through 8AZ, completed by the end of 1985 at Bendigo Workshops for around $57,800 each.

 Two further cars were transferred from the standard gauge fleet in 1986, to provide ten ACZ-BRS sets to mix with BZ and BS economy sitting cars.
 A typical regional consist at the time would have been BS-BZ-BRS-ACZ, plus or minus a BS car depending on requirements.
 The final three standard gauge VBK cars were converted to broad gauge ACZ in 1990-1991, though all had been renumbered to match the New Deal system by 1987.

 The modified ACZ cars had the toilets and four seats removed from the east end, and that space was utilised as the new guard's compartment to match that provided in the new ACN cars.
 This reduced their sitting capacity from 56 to 52 passengers, with the expectation that most luggage would be stored in an attached luggage van of the D series.
 Periscopes were fitted to allow guards to check signals, but as the guards were phased out the small compartment was handed over to conductors as an office area, and the periscopes were removed.

 Introduction of the Sprinter fleet from 1993 rendered some of the regional loco-hauled carriage sets obsolete, so the vehicles were withdrawn and stored, typically at Ballarat or Bendigo workshops; and three (252, 255, 257) were sold to West Coast Railway when that company gained operational accreditation.
+ACZ252 was the first air-conditioned carriage to be painted in the West Coast Railway corporate livery, entering service in October 1995.
 ACZ260 was supposed to be included in the sale but was damaged a few days before the handover; it had been stored at Newport Workshops for 22 years, before rebuilt by V/line in 2017-18 to become a power van for the Albury standard gauge service.